Greece aims to sell gas firm, buildings in Q1

 "It is the largest urban redevelopment project in the world, hopefully we will have a winner by December next year," Mitropoulos said.

-He expects construction costs to exceed 5 billion euros (4.3 billion pounds) to turn the abandoned airport site into a park and other facilities including residential, business and tourism developments.
+He expects construction costs to exceed 5 billion euros to turn the abandoned airport site into a park and other facilities including residential, business and tourism developments.

 Mitropoulos said other state divestment projects in the second half of 2012 will include concessions for 12 ports and 39 regional airports along with sales of stakes in the Athens and Thessaloniki water utilities.